About Clinical Movement Therapy

-Clinical Pilates involves specific exercises designed to improve the way you move.
+Clinical Movement Therapy involves specific exercises that improve the way you move.

 What you can expect

-These are some of the common outcomes you can expect from a Clinical Pilates program with us:
+Common outcomes you can expect from a Clinical Movement Therapy program with us may include:

 - Reduced back, neck, shoulder and leg pain

-- The ability to manage and recover from your injury
+- Manage and recover from your injury (including surgical rehabilitation)

 - Correction of poor mechanics that underlie your injury